Lawn Top Dressing

 After repairs, mowing of the area should not be resumed until the lawn has set down adequate roots for recovery.
 The lawn should no longer be able to be lifted when pulled upwards by hand.

 When Is The Best Time Of Year To Top Dress Lawns

 Any time in the active growing season is fine for top dressing indentations, from the beginning of Spring through to a month or two before Winter.
 Light top dressing with soil mixes can be undertaken at any time of the year.

 Can The Homeowner Do It Themselves

 Yes.
 It’s really a simple process.

-The old practice of top dressing lawns with sand in the belief that it was a proper lawn care regime was wrong.
+The old practice of top dressing lawns with sand in the belief that it was a proper lawn care regimen was wrong.
 It has no benefits to lawns whatsoever.
 The result of this continuing practice will only raise the lawn higher and create layers of sand and thatch that will only ever have a detrimental impact on lawn health.